info201a-su23/project-proposal-sc100922/README.md

 Please complete your proposal following the outline below.

-## Project title

-Unveiling the Magnitude of Gun Violence in the United States
+## Unveiling the Magnitude of Gun Violence in the United States

 ### Authors